JialianW/Forest_RCNN/README.md

 Jan 1, 2021 Update

 We propose Forest DetSeg, an extension of original Forest R-CNN.
 Forest DetSeg extends the proposed method to RetinaNet.
-The new work is under review now, while the code has been available.
+While the new work is under review now, the code has been available.
+More details will come up along with the new paper.

 ## Installation
 Please refer to [INSTALL.md](INSTALL.md) for installation and dataset preparation.

-## Train and inference
-The Forest R-CNN config is in [configs/lvis](configs/lvis).
+## Forest R-CNN
 ### Inference
     # Examples
     # single-gpu testing